 Don't try to use the CDN to reduce the pages viewed, it has no effect on this indicator as it is the sum of pages served from the server and from the cdn.
 For public pages (i.e. not for intranet or authenticated use), there is no lever to prevent a Denial of Service that will make you hit the page limit.
 Salesforce has some internal mechanisms to prevent DoS, but in case of DDoS or CSRF it's quite hard to avoid reaching the limit.

 The CPU limit requires optimizing all your public pages for performance.
 You can identify for each page what is the cost on the server, by using Google Pagespeed tool for instance ( example ).
-The server cost is the blue bar; if greater than 0.5 sec then you have to improve your page (controller, merge fields, soql queries...).
+The server cost is related to the DCL value; if greater than 0.5 sec then you have to improve your page (controller, merge fields, soql queries...).
 This will not avoid reaching the CPU usage limit, this will just decrease the cost per page (requiring more pages to fetch before reaching the limit).

 Security and ContentWhen running a Salesforce Site, you will leverage the CDN and use static resources to host static items used in your pages.
 It is a performant approach, but this can present a new risk; anybody can retrive the full zip file, even if you are using only part of the items stored in the zip.